Binghamton-University-Table-Tennis/website/README.md

 You can only modify or delete an existing player.
 A new Players entry will automatically be added after signing into Club Attendance.

 ##### Downloading Emails for G-Mail
-- On the Players admin panel, use the checkboxes to get the email addresses of the selected members.
+- On the Players admin panel, scroll to the bottom and click Show all to show all the players on this page.
+Then, click the checkbox next to the PLAYERS header at the top to automatically select all the players.
 - In the action dropdown menu, select 'Download emails to a .txt file'.
 - Press 'Go'.
 - You will then automatically download a .txt file containing a list of emails formatted for pasting into Google Contacts.
 Only members you selected who provided an email address will be in this file.